honza/lenscap/README.md

 The fenced in block uses simple yaml syntax to specify your meta data.
 All you really need to do is tell it how many rows of photos you want and how many photos are in each row.
-Then you list the files and tripod does the rest.
+Then you list the files and lenscap does the rest.

 So, if you want to have a 2 photos over 3, you'd say `rows: 2, 3`.
 If you want a single image, you can skip the `rows` directive.

-Tripod will check that your photos are big enough in terms of resolution and will refuse to continue if the photos are too small.
-You can also tell tripod to resize your high resolution photos to just the right size.
+Lenscap will check that your photos are big enough in terms of resolution and will refuse to continue if the photos are too small.
+You can also tell lenscap to resize your high resolution photos to just the right size.

-You invoke the `tripod` command on your file:
+You invoke the `lenscap` command on your file:

 ```
-$ tripod kitten.md
+$ lenscap kitten.md
 ```

 And this will create a file called `kitten.html` in the same directory.

 ```
-Usage: tripod [options] files
+Usage: lenscap [options] files

 Options:
   -h, --help                   show this help message and exit